An Open Letter to the Principals

-It’s a lot more complicated than you expect, we stay at school for long hours – but this is mainly because of planning on a daily basis.
-Our work doesn’t even entitles us to full break during summer but continuous planning for the next school year.
+It’s a lot more complicated than you expect, we stay at school for long hours – but this is mainly because of planning daily.
+Our work doesn’t even entitle us to full break during summer but continuous planning for the next school year.

 4. Playing favorites isn’t our best card.

 We have seen the effects of it in our classroom, and you should know better.